Monochrome Watches

 calendarCreated with Sketch. | ic_dehaze_black_24pxCreated with Sketch.
 By Denis Peshkov | ic_query_builder_black_24pxCreated with Sketch.
 2 min read |

-We closely and thoroughly examined the Royal Oak “Jumbo” Extra-Thin Openworked when it was introduced in steel (16204ST) for the RO´s 50th anniversary, for the model has become a reference for how Audemars Piguet approaches skeletonisation within an icon.
-Since then, it has been followed by precious-metal executions in white gold (16204BC) and yellow gold (16204BA).
+We closely and thoroughly examined the Royal Oak “Jumbo” Extra-Thin Openworked in steel (16204ST) when it was introduced for the RO´s 50th anniversary, as the model has become a reference for how Audemars Piguet approaches the skeletonisation of an icon.
+Since then, it has been followed by precious metal executions in white gold (16204BC) and yellow gold (16204BA).
 For 2026, AP expands the family again with the reference 16204XT, introducing a new material combination.

 This latest Royal Oak “Jumbo” Extra-Thin Openworked keeps the familiar 39mm Jumbo form intact but replaces precious metal or steel with titanium and Bulk Metallic Glass (BMG).
 BMG, a palladium-based amorphous alloy, is used for the bezel and caseback frame, where its mirror-like polish and high scratch resistance contrast with the satin-brushed titanium mid-case.
-The screw-locked crown is made from titanium to maintain coherence, and the sapphire caseback allows a view of the movement.
-The case dimensions remain unchanged: 39mm in diameter, 8.1mm thick.
-Water resistance is 50m.
+The screw-locked crown is made of titanium to maintain coherence, and the sapphire caseback reveals the movement.
+The 50m water-resistant case retains its dimensions: 39mm in diameter x 8.1mm thick.

 Ad – Scroll to continue with article